 Besides being inspired by nature and scientific discovery, she enjoys investigating the mind and body connection in her work.

-Regardless of theme, she is always excited to act as a conduit to collaboration.
-By creating a safe place for expression and discussion, Jenn fosters community connection.
+Regardless of theme, she is always excited to act as a conduit to collaboration by creating a safe place for expression and discussion.

 Commissions and Coffee